Working Capital Turnover

 Again, the formula is evaluating the ability to leverage assets.
 The higher the turnover rate, the better the leveraging of net current assets.

 But now, let’s break this down further.
 Any entrepreneur or business owner would love to have more working capital.
 In reality, working capital is essential for long-term survival.
-Working capital exists for two reasons: 1) it increases solvency and 2) provides funds for business opportunities (purchasing fixed assets, utilizing early payment discounts, bulk purchases etc.).
+Working capital exists for two reasons: 1) it increases solvency, and 2) provides funds for business opportunities (purchasing fixed assets, utilizing early payment discounts, bulk purchases, etc.).
 The higher the working capital, the more secure the business operation.
-Assuming sales is again $5,000,000 and working capital increases to $300,000, the working capital turnover rate decreases to 16.667:1.
+Assuming sales are again $5,000,000 and working capital increases to $300,000, the working capital turnover rate decreases to 16.667:1.

 Which is better, a high working capital turnover or having more working capital?

 There is another factor that affects this formula.
 It is the working capital cycle.
-This is the period of time it takes to completely cycle through the balance sheet the current assets.
+This is the time it takes to completely cycle through the balance sheet of the current assets.
 The cycle involves taking cash and buying raw materials (inventory) and adding labor to provide finished goods.
-Finished goods are then sold (sales) and customer receivables increase.
-Then in a reasonable period of time, the receivables become cash again completing the cycle.
+Finished goods are then sold (sales), and customer receivables increase.
+Then, in a reasonable period, the receivables become cash again, completing the cycle.
 Each industry has different cycle times.
-Restaurants and service based operations have short cycle times of one week whereas a residential contractor will have cycle times exceeding six months.
+Restaurants and service-based operations have short cycle times of one week, whereas a residential contractor will have cycle times exceeding six months.

-Usually the longer the cycle the more likely the business uses long-term financing or equity to finance current assets.
-Therefore longer cycles tend towards greater net working capital to keep the operation functioning.
+Usually, the longer the cycle, the more likely the business use long-term financing or equity to finance current assets.
+Therefore, longer cycles tend towards greater net working capital to keep the operation functioning.
 Higher net working capital decreases working capital turnover rates.

 This means that each industry has its own reasonable working capital turnover rate.
 Oddly enough, there are no posted standards for the respective industries.
 However, the following table provides some guidance for some respective industries.